ostin-power/tic-tac-toe-api/README.md

 This api allows you to make a new move on a started game.
 Make sure that the value of **__tokenGame_** taken from the **/start API**

 **Request must have the following parameters:**
-- _tokenGame : string - uiniqid
+- _tokenGame : string - uniqid
 - player : integer, allowed values 1 - 2
 - symbol : string, allowed values X - 0
 - row : integer, allowed values 0 -1 - 2